 Pew continues to get things right.
 In this article they discuss the new idiocy of pollsters polling chatbots.
-Obviously Pew isn’t playing that game.
+Obviously Pew isn’t going along with “silicon sampling”.

 A more subtle problem is people using chatbots to make money by taking polls in huge quantities with fake URLs.
-Is Pew susceptible to this trick?
+I wouldn’t know how to solve this.
+Is Pew susceptible?

 = = = = = START QUOTE: